 Just say no to Guinness.
 And Smithwick’s.
 And Harp.
-Even if it is St. Patty’s Day, just say no. Why drink imported beer when we live smack dab in the middle of the most vibrant, most innovative beer culture the world has ever seen?
+Even if it is St. Patty’s Day, say no. Why drink imported beer when we live smack dab in the middle of the most vibrant, innovative beer culture the world has ever seen?

-Philly Wine… and Beer
+Philly Wine… and Philly Beer

 Instead of partaking in stale, mass-produced beers, why not drink something fresh and local?
-The impetus for my plea an article on the Pennsylvania wine scene; it’s a fascinating take on how there is much potential to make great wines here, but that the financial situation isn’t quite right.
+The impetus for my plea is an article on the Pennsylvania wine scene; it’s a fascinating take on how there is much potential to make great wines here, but the financial situation isn’t quite right.

-Tradition vs Modern Beers
+Tradition vs. Modern Beers

-Most traditional beer markets are hindered by tradition and a reliance on the old ways (something that can be seen as a positive, ironically, in the wine world).
+Traditional beer markets are hindered by tradition and a reliance on the old ways (something that can be seen as a positive, ironically, in the wine world).
 In the US, however, creativity is tantamount.

 Brew Local and Brew Awesome

 In addition, for most beers sold in the world, freshness is crucial to overall quality.
 Yes, some bottle-conditioned beers with high alcohol volumes can benefit from some time, but these are a very, very small percentage of beer sold.

 Otherwise, the sooner you drink it, the better it will taste, which means that, for the Philadelphia drinker, a beer brewed in Harrisburg will probably taste better than beer brewed in Dublin.
 So take a beer brewing class at the Philly Beer School and drink uber-local!

 My disdain for imports is not limited to Ireland, of course.
 I continue to see people drinking crappy, mass-market imports like Heineken and Stella Artois as if they are a step above American beers.
 These people have never tried Victory’s Prima Pils, a traditional pilsner (lager) that offers freshness and vibrancy that these European beers cannot match.
 Living in Philly means drinking Philly beer is always the tastiest choice.